chb/indivo_server/doc/sphinx/source/api.rst

 An ``external_id`` is only valid within a particular PHA scope.
 Other PHAs cannot see the external_id of a given document if they didn't create the document, and certainly cannot access the document by external_id.

+Some API calls which involve both creating documents and retrieving them, such as:

+:http:put:`/records/{RECORD_ID}/documents/{DOCUMENT_ID}/rels/{REL_TYPE}/external/{APP_ID}/{EXTERNAL_ID}`

+For these calls, it can be confusing as to which document is referenced by an external id.
+In such cases, the following rule resolves confusion:

+* The newly created document will always be assigned the passed ``external_id``.
+  The ``external_id`` will not be used to look up the existing document.

 Managing Records and Documents
 ------------------------------